ACFT Results

 The Army Combat Fitness Test replaced the previous Army Physical Fitness Test to provide a more complete measurement of combat readiness.
 Instead of focusing only on push-ups, sit-ups, and a run, the ACFT challenges multiple aspects of fitness.
 The test is designed to reflect real-life physical demands that soldiers face during missions and training.

-There are six events in the ACFT:
+There are six events in the Army Promotion Points Calculator :

 The ACFT score calculator allows you to enter your performance results in each event.
 The tool then converts them into points using the official Army standards.
 The final score is the sum of all six event scores, with a maximum of 600 points possible.